Skip to main content

 • Co-living and flex office operators post-funding focus on property management systems, tenant experience tools, and billing infrastructure.

-• Real estate investment platforms (think platforms playing in the SCPI digitale or crowdfunding immobilier space) prioritize compliance software, investor reporting tools, and payment infrastructure.
+• Real estate investment platforms playing in the SCPI digitale or crowdfunding immobilier space prioritize compliance software, investor reporting tools, and payment infrastructure.

 • Regional developers (promoteurs) who raise capital, often through project-specific financing, tend to invest in BIM software, project management platforms, and sales tools for their commercialization teams.

-Knowing which category your newly funded prospect falls into lets you lead with a use case that’s immediately relevant, rather than a product overview that forces them to do the mental work of connecting your solution to their problems.
+Knowing which category your newly funded prospect falls into lets you lead with a use case that’s immediately relevant, rather than a product overview that makes them do the mental work of connecting your solution to their problems.

 Start Prospecting Smarter in French Real Estate Today

-Fundraising signals are one of the highest-intent data points available to B2B sales teams.
-In the French real estate market, where capital deployment is fast, decision-making units are small, and timing windows are narrow, acting on these signals quickly can be the difference between landing a meeting with a CFO who’s ready to sign and arriving too late to a party that’s already over.
+Fundraising signals are among the highest-intent data points available to B2B sales teams.
+In the French real estate market, where capital deployment is fast, decision-making units are small, and timing windows are narrow, acting quickly on these signals is what separates landing a meeting with a CFO who’s ready to sign from arriving after the shortlist is already closed.

-Rodz gives you the infrastructure to monitor the entire French real estate funding landscape in real time, filter by the signals that matter to your ICP, and reach the right contacts before your competitors even know the round was announced.
+Rodz monitors the entire French real estate funding market in real time, filters by the signals that fit your ICP, and puts the right contacts in front of your team before most competitors even know the round was announced.
+A signal older than 48 hours starts decaying back toward cold-list performance.
+The edge is real, but it doesn’t last.

 Essayez Rodz gratuitement, 100 crédits offerts, sans engagement